erikgrinaker/toydb/docs/architecture/raft.md

 This wraps the `raft::RawNode<Role>` type which contains the inner node state.
-It is generic over the role, and uses the [typestate pattern](http://cliffle.com/blog/rust-typestate/) to provide methods and transitions depending on the node's current role, enforcing state transitions and invariants at compile time via Rust's type system.
-For example, only `RawNode<Candidate>` has an `into_leader()` method, since only candidates can transition to leaders (when they win an election).
+It is generic over the role, and uses the [typestate pattern](http://cliffle.com/blog/rust-typestate/) to provide methods and transitions depending on the node's current role.
+This enforces state transitions and invariants at compile time via Rust's type system -- for example, only `RawNode<Candidate>` has an `into_leader()` method, since only candidates can transition to leaders (when they win an election).

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L156-L177